-The Nagas agreed to join the Indian Union in 1947 on the basis of an agreement, the Naga-Hydari Accord.
-A clause in the Accord stated that the Governor of Assamas an agent of the Government of India will have special responsibility for a period of ten years to ensure the observance of the terms of agreement.
+The Nagas agreed to join the Indian Union in 1947 on the basis of an agreement, the Naga-Hydari Accord2.
+A clause in the Accord stated that the Governor of Assam3as an agent of the Government of India will have special responsibility for a period of ten years to ensure the observance of the terms of agreement.
 At the end of this period, the Naga Council was to be asked if the people wanted the agreement extended for a further period or if a new agreement regarding the future of the Naga people would be required.
 In 1956, the Nagas wanted to review their status with the ultimate aim of seceding from the Indian nation.
 Basically the move was triggered by an abysmally slow pace of development in the Naga Hills.
 The Government of India maintained that the review did not include the option of secession but any other arrangements could be discussed within the framework of the Indian constitution.
 Consequently insurgency started in 1956.
-Nagaland became a Union Territory in 1957 and Tuensang district, earlier not part of Naga Hills, was merged with it.
+Nagaland became a Union Territory4 in 1957 and Tuensang district, earlier not part of Naga Hills, was merged with it.
 After protracted parleys, Nagaland became the 16th state of Indian Union in 1963.
 Though a ceasefire was declared in 1964, the Nagas were not satisfied with the arrangement and violence continued to erupt on and off.

-The headquarters of my regiment was located at Chakabama, northwest of Kohima, the capital and my field company was located at Longmtare further east.
+The headquarters of my regiment was located at Chakabama, northwest of Kohima, the capital and my field company5 was located at Longmtare further east.
 The task assigned to my company was to construct an operational road from Longmtare to Kifre – a length of approximately 45 kilometres.
 Large columns of underground Nagas, with arms and ammunition, had infiltrated in to India after being equipped and trained in China.
 Units of Indian Army were trying to chase and apprehend them and the operational road was essential for the mobility of the forces.

 The Nagas traditionally lived in villages that were divided into a number of clan territories.